Criminal Penalties for a Dog Bite

 Dog bite attorney Brian Chase discusses the criminal penalties for dangerous or vicious dogs.
-If you’ve been injured by a vicious dog please contact an experienced attorney to go over your legal options.
+Please speak with an experienced attorney to discuss your legal options if a vicious dog has injured you.
 Call for a free consultation at (800) 561-4887.

-In the event that a dog bites or attacks another person, the dog owner is held criminally responsible for any injuries.
+If a dog bites or attacks another person, the dog owner is held criminally responsible for any injuries.
 Criminal penalties can be as severe as a murder charge and as mild as a citation and fine.
-The following is a list of criminal penalties that can be incurred by a dog owner for any bites or attacks:
+The following is a list of criminal penalties that a dog owner could face for any bites or attacks:

 Death As First Degree Murder:

 Since it is possible to cause someone’s death with a dog, murder charges can be sought depending on the circumstances.
 This is very rare, but still possible.